Workshops & Training

 Spark Sessions

 Spark Sessions are informal, conversational style meet ups which aim to bring people together to spark new ideas and seed new collaborations.
 It is an opportunity for participants to drop-in at any time to enjoy some light food and beverages while giving or getting feedback and advice around a specific topic.
-Each quarter will feature at least one event focused on a topic (e.g. sustainability, homelessness) and one event focused on an engagement process (e.g. critical reflection, mentoring undergraduate students).
+Each session focuses on a topic of interest (e.g. sustainability, homelessness).

 Check out our News & Events page for upcoming sessions.